Er

 Key Applications

-The primary end-uses of Erbium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Erbium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Nuclear technology — Erbium plays a vital role in nuclear technology, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Nuclear technology - Erbium is valued in nuclear technology for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Metallurgical additives — Erbium plays a vital role in metallurgical additives, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Metallurgical additives - Erbium is valued in metallurgical additives for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook